panispani/causalml-needs-synth-eval/realcause/setup.md

 pip install git+git://github.com/josipd/torch-two-sample
 ```

-Setup was relatively easy, but there are no specific instructions about reproducing Table 3.
+Setup is relatively easy, but there are no specific instructions in the repo about reproducing Table 3 of the original paper.

 2. Train a generative model for IHDP

-There doesn't seem to be a direct way to load the model.
-This can be easily implemented by I get different results from the NN in `nonlinear.py::_sample_y::280` before and after I load the model (even if I reset the random seed).
+There doesn't seem to be a direct way to load trained models.
+Using existing code gives different results when reloading the model.
 Therefore, in an attempt to avoid debugging the saving and loading procedure, we do **all evaluation** in the train script, while the model is still in RAM.
 Also don't use `early_stop`, it doesn't mean what you think it means.

 ```bash
 # Saves "model.pt", "args.txt" and "log.txt" in --saveroot